cj-hilder/ble-hr-tool/README.md

 [Quick Start Guide here](https://manawapace.app/quick_start_guide.html)

-This app was built by a software developer managing their own post-concussion dysautonomia; not by a clinician or researcher.
-It is a best-effort personal project, grounded in published protocols and personal experience, that has worked well for its author.
+I built Manawa Pace to help manage my own post-concussion dysautonomia.
+I am not a clinician or researcher; this is a best-effort personal project that has worked well for me.
 It may or may not work for you.
 Nothing here should be taken as medical advice, and it is no substitute for working with a qualified healthcare provider who understands your condition.

 Manawa Pace is free, [open source software](https://github.com/cj-hilder/ble-hr-tool).

 > **Note:** Wrist based (optical) heart rate sensors are not usually suitable for measuring heart rate in the presence of dysautonomia.
 They are misled by irregular beats, weak pulse strength, and arm movement.
-They will often be significantly wrong by upwards of 30 bpm.
+They will often be significantly wrong.
 A chest strap sensor, e.g. Polar H10, is strongly recommended for HR based pacing with dysautonomia.

 ---